Pepper Heat Levels Guide: Scoville Scale Comparison for Cooking

 Why Pepper Names Matter

 Knowing the right pepper name can make a huge difference in your cooking.
 It helps you identify the heat level, flavor, and best use cases for each type of pepper.
-For example, a bell pepper is sweet and mild, while a ghost pepper is extremely hot and used sparingly.
+For example, a bell pepper is sweet and mild, while a Carolina Reaper is extremely hot and used sparingly.
 Understanding these distinctions ensures that your dishes turn out exactly as intended—whether you want a little kick or a fiery explosion of flavor.

 A mix of different peppers